-Still on the Analysis Phase, during the month September - October, an in-depth diagnosis assessment is done by the Municipality in relation to the levels of development, service delivery gaps or challenges, causes of existing problems, identification of priority issues (issues that needed to be addressed first), and available resources to help deal with identified challenges or problems.
+An in depth diagnosis assessment was done by the Municipality in relation to the levels of development, service delivery gaps or challenges, causes of existing problems, identification of priority issues (issues that needed to be addressed first), and available resources to help deal with identified challenges or problems.

-To ensure that all stakeholder and the community at large receives first-hand information, the Municipality also uses Local News Papers, Municipal Websites, Whatsapp Group, Virtual Meetings and Local Radio Stations such as MalaFM.
+To ensure that all stakeholder and the community at large receives first-hand information, the municipality also uses Local News Papers, Municipal Websites, Whatsapp Group, Virtual Meetings and Local Radio Stations such as MalaFM.

-The Municipality conducted extensive Representative Forum and Public Participation meetings for the identification of Community Needs and Proiries.
-The Municipality advertised scheduled Rep Forum and Public Participation Meetings on the Local News Paper and Radio Station as per the MSA (no. 32 of 2000).
-Ward Councillors were tasked to inform all the stakeholders in their wards.
+The Municipality conducted extensive Representative Forum and Public Participation meetings for the identification of community needs.
+The municipality advertised scheduled Rep Forum and Public Participation Meetings on the Local News Paper and Radio Station as per the MSA (no. 32 of 2000).
+Ward councillors were tasked to inform all the stakeholders in their wards.
 Traditional Leaders, community members, NGOs, Parastatals, and Sector Departments were invited to attend the Public Participation meetings.